How to Get a Teaching License in Nevada

-For military members or veterans who feel called to teach, but aren’t sure how to transition into a Nevada teaching career, Troops to Teachers (TTT) is there to help.
+For military members or veterans who feel called to teach, but aren’t sure how to transition into a Nevada teaching career, Teach for America (TTT) is there to help.
 They work throughout the state of Nevada and work to guide you through the teacher certification process.

 To become a member of this program, you will need to apply.
 If you are accepted, you will be paired with a TTT staff member.
 They will know all about the NDE requirements that you will need to complete to earn your teaching license.
 Throughout the process, they will give you advice and keep you on track towards completing your goal.
 They will even work with schools on your behalf to find you employment opportunities.